They say that breakfast is the most important meal of the day, and it’s said for a good reason.

 * SUGARY CEREALS: Full of carbohydrates and sugars, they’re not only high in sugar which doesn’t help your calorie count but eating this can also lead to a mid-morning energy crash, making you search for snacks mid-day.

-* NO BREAKFAST: The worst thing to do is to skip breakfast altogether.
+* NO BREAKFAST: The worst thing to do is to skip breakfast all together.
 Having breakfast gives you the much-needed boost to start your day and it also helps to control appetite and stave off hunger pangs.